apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

   Otherwise if there is no __PATH__ available, press __New__ to create it.

-  <!- 2DO: check any PATH if no npm install? -->

 - If a PATH value already exists, append a semicolon and paste the path string you copied earlier.
 Otherwise simply paste the string: